-A Message from Chief of Police/Director of Security Don Lucas:
+A Message from Interim Chief of Police/Director of Security Mark Lopez:

 In the ideal world, campuses across the country would be crime free.
 Unfortunately, we know that campuses are not immune from everyday occurrences in life.
 Good policing is only half the equation to reducing criminal activity-the other half rests with the decisions and actions of the student body.
 What can you do?
 Avoid situations that could make you vulnerable, follow common safety practices such as locking your doors, not storing valuables in your car, and reporting all unusual, troubling, or threatening events, including serious illness or injury, as soon as possible to the Police/Security Department.